kulics/koral/README.md

-# The Xs Programming Language
+# The Lite Programming Language
 <p>
   <a href="https://github.com/996icu/996.ICU/blob/master/LICENSE_CN">
     <img alt="996icu" src="https://img.shields.io/badge/license-NPL%20%28The%20996%20Prohibited%20License%29-blue.svg">
   </a>
 </p>

-Xs is an open source cross-platform programming language focused on engineering.
+Lite is an open source cross-platform programming language focused on engineering.

 The language is designed to be simple, readable, and understandable.

 By removing keywords, reducing grammatical features, and unifying expression specifications, the language can effectively reduce the burden of reading and writing, allowing users to focus on solving problems.

-This is the main source code repository for Xs.
+This is the main source code repository for Lite.
 It contains the compiler, and documentation.

 ## Features
 - Well designed grammar, easy to write and read.